vidister/gimp-web/content/docs/userfaq.md

 raw files.
 It's both a standalone application and a GIMP plugin for opening and processing raw images.

+Upcoming GIMP 2.10 is featuring a plugin for using [darktable](http://www.darktable.org/) to process raw images on Linux.
+Additionally, users will be able to set a preferred raw processing application, when multiple GIMP plugins of that kind are available.

 ### I do a lot of desktop publishing related work.
 Will you ever support CMYK?

 Better support for CMYK has been on our roadmap for a long time.
 However